JeremyC497/Literally-Anything/README.md

 # Literally-Anything

-## personnel
+## Personnel
 Jeremy Chen and Jiajie Mai

-## statement of problem
+## Statement of Problem

-return the solution(s?) of the maze from the designated start point to the designated end point
+Return the solution(s?) of the maze from the designated start point to the designated end point

-## base case
+## Base Case

 When there is only one path to proceed.

-## recursive abstraction
+## Recursive Abstraction

 When I am asked to choose between n paths where n > 1(and assumed n < 4), the recursive abstraction can provide a choice of n – 1 paths to choose between.

-## solution to the base case
+## Solution to the Base Case

 Proceed down that path.

-## decision base case vs. recursive case
+## Decision Base Case vs. Recursive Case

 If there is more than one path, invoke the recursive abstraction.